 - The person drinks early in the day, stays drunk for a long time, or drinks alone

-- He tries to conceal his drinking and makes excuses
+- They try to conceal their drinking and make excuses.

-- She consistently relies on alcohol to relieve stress or solve problems
+- They consistently rely on alcohol to relieve stress or solve problems.

-- Alcohol becomes a focal point in life, the drinker must always make sure there is enough on hand, and social activities will nearly always include drinking.
+- Alcohol becomes a focal point in life.
+The drinker must always make sure there is enough on hand, and social activities nearly always include drinking.

-These symptoms of alcohol abuse and alcoholism are warning signs that damage is being accumulated, whether to health, mind, relationships, legal situations or life in general.
-Overlooking the signs of abuse can well pave the road for addiction to follow.
-But as soon as person loses control of his drinking, there is no telling where that dwindling spiral may end.
-It could end in illness, incarceration, destruction of the family or outright death.
+These symptoms of alcohol abuse and alcoholism are warning signs that damage is occurring, whether to health, mind, relationships, legal situations or life in general.
+Overlooking the signs of abuse can pave the road for addiction to follow.
+When a person loses control of their drinking, the dwindling spiral may end in illness, incarceration, destruction of the family or death.

-The highest rates of alcohol-related deaths occur in Russia and neighboring countries, where 20 percent of deaths among males are related to their alcohol consumption.
-Alcohol deaths among women are much lower.
+The highest rates of alcohol-related deaths occur in Russia and neighboring countries, where 20 percent of deaths among males are related to alcohol consumption.
 In China, South and Central American and Eastern European countries, between 5 percent and 10 percent of all deaths are related to alcohol use.
 Cirrhosis of the liver is the biggest killer of both men and women, followed by traffic accidents.

 To find help for someone who cannot control his or her drinking, contact Narconon today.
-The Narconon program guides each recovering person through repair of the damage done by addiction and through the learning steps needed to develop sober living skills.
+The Narconon program guides each recovering person through repair of the damage from addiction and through the learning steps needed to develop sober living skills.

-The Narconon New Life Detoxification Program is an essential part of each person's recovery.
-Each person exercises moderately, consumes a strict nutritional regimen and spends time in a low-heat sauna.
-This combination enables the body to flush out old, lodged toxins left behind from drug use or drinking.
-The result is clearer thinking and fewer cravings - or none, as reported by those completing this step.
+The Narconon New Life Detoxification is an essential part of each person’s recovery.
+The program includes moderate exercise, a strict nutritional regimen and time sweating in a low-heat sauna.
+This combination enables the body to flush out drugs and toxins lodged in the fatty tissues, the residues left behind by drug use and drinking.
+This can result in clearer thinking and elimination of the cravings that cause the individual to abuse drugs and alcohol.